-3.5.3.3 Storage
+5.3.3 Net release from storage

-Another difference with the electricity sector, is that quantities of stored gas are much higher than those of stored electricity and that they are often stored for long terms.
-Like import, the storage of natural gas is significant in the natural gas market.
+A difference between the gas and electricity sectors is that quantities of stored gas are much higher than those of stored electricity and that gas is often stored for long terms.
 Furthermore, it serves a strategic purpose, securing the supply of natural gas to the EU economy.
 A similar trend can be anticipated for hydrogen.